veltzer/teaching-puppet/exercises/your_first_manifest/README.md

 Create and run your first manifest
 ==================================

-* Create a manifest like this:
+* Create a manifest `first_manifest.pp` with the following content:
 ```puppet
     node default {
     	file { '/etc/puppet_exercise_00': #the path of the new file